Handbook of Business Procedures

 20.7.2.
 DESTRUCTION OPTIONS FOR CONFIDENTIAL OR SENSITIVE RECORDS

-Confidential or sensitive information in master records, convenience copies, or transitory information records must be protected throughout the entire process.
-Master records that contain confidential or sensitive information and are approved for destruction by Records Management Services (RMS) must be protected and destroyed following the steps in 20.5.4.
-Destruction Procedures and Form.
-The following procedures apply to the destruction of all confidential and sensitive records.
+Confidential or sensitive information in master records, convenience copies, or transitory information records must be protected throughout the entire lifecycle of the records, including the destruction process.
+Master records that contain confidential or sensitive information must be approved for destruction by Records Management Services (RMS) and destroyed following the steps in 20.5.4.
+Destruction Procedures and Form in additon to following the procedures that apply to the destruction of all confidential and sensitive records.

-B. Secure Destruction of Hard Copy Records Using a Commercial Vendor
+B. Secure Destruction of Hard Copy Records and Removable Media Using a Commercial Vendor

 Commercial vendors that provide secure destruction services are vetted by RMS to ensure they provide destruction that meets security standards.
-For detailed instructions on how to dispose of confidential information using a commercial vendor, refer to 20.7.3.
+The Council on Competitive Government (CCG) vendor, ATI (formerly Austin Task), provides ongoing destruction service for hard copy and removable media on a weekly, bi-weekly, or monthly basis as well as on a single event basis.
+For detailed instructions on how to dispose of confidential information using a commercialthe CCG vendor, refer to 20.7.3.
 Contact and Payment Procedures for Document Destruction Vendor.